Skip to main content Skip to secondary navigation

 Professor of the Practice, Change Leadership for Sustainability

-In 2010, Novy was recognized as a distinguished Young Global Leader by the World Economic Forum and served as a Topic Leader for the Clinton Global Initiative on “Market-based solutions to environmental challenges.”
+In 2010, Novy was honored as a distinguished Young Global Leader by the World Economic Forum in recognition of her global contributions through effective partnerships to advancing sustainability.
+She was selected as Topic Leader for the Clinton Global Initiative “Market-based solutions to environmental challenges” in recognition of her international leadership in advancing market- and technology-based sustainability solutions.

-A Fulbright and Marshall Scholar, Novy speaks French, Spanish and Kiswahili, and has lived and worked extensively in Africa, Asia and Latin America for agencies, including the World Bank, USAID and the UK’s Department for International Development (DFID).
+A Fulbright and Marshall Scholar, Novy speaks French, Spanish and Kiswahili, and has lived and worked extensively in Africa, Asia and Latin America and with diverse partners, including the World Bank, USAID, the Corporate EcoForum, GreenBiz, the Ocean Plastics Leadership Network, and the UK’s Department for International Development (DFID).
 Her writing has been published in in Innovations Journal, Far Eastern Economic Review, the Journal of Ethnopharmacology, and other publications.

 Education